 Last month, Trump, in partnership with U.S. Attorney General Pam Bondi, announced sweeping changes to elections that would restrict voting by requiring documentary proof of citizenship when people register to vote and requiring states to change their mail-in voting procedures.

-Wesier and nineteen other attorneys general sued, arguing the order is unconstitutional because the Constitution specifically grants the oversight of elections to states rather than the federal government.
+Weiser and nineteen other attorneys general sued, arguing the order is unconstitutional because the Constitution specifically grants the oversight of elections to states rather than the federal government.

 Colorado is known for having an excellent election system, which Weiser cited in his announcement of the lawsuit.

-“This election's executive order is an overreach by the White House and it threatens to undermine Colorado’s well-established gold standard for free and fair elections,” he said
+“This election's executive order is an overreach by the White House and it threatens to undermine Colorado’s well-established gold standard for free and fair elections,” he said.

 The lawsuit asks a judge to rule that several provisions of the executive order are unconstitutional, and to block them from being implemented.
 For now, a Massachusetts judge has issued a preliminary injunction blocking many provisions of Trump's executive order, ruling that the executive branch cannot require documentary proof of citizenship or change how states handle mail-in voting.